After the Removal of Multiple Teeth

 Home Care After Teeth Extraction

-Please read patient instructions from Dr. Kelly to help your recovery at home after your surgery.
+Please read patient instructions from Dr. Bui to help your recovery at home after your surgery.
 Call our Worcester office if you have any questions or concerns: Worcester MA Oral Surgery Office Phone Number 508-799-2550.

 Do not disturb the extraction sites.
 Avoid rinsing, spitting, or touching the area on the day of surgery.
 You may have had sutures placed and these can initially be aggravating to your tongue.